-The 2018 DQ Impact Report is an annual report summarising the state of online safety and digital citizenship of 8-12 year olds children around the world.
-It is one of the first large-scale, multi-national projects investigating online behaviours, exposure to cyber-risks, and digital citizenship levels among 8-12 year old children.
-They found that 8-12-year-olds spend an average of 35 hours in front of digital screens for entertainment alone, which was 3 hours more than the global average.
+The 2018 DQ Impact Report is an annual report summarising the state of online safety and digital citizenship of 8 to 12-year-old children around the world.
+It is one of the first large-scale, multi-national projects investigating online behaviours, exposure to cyber-risks, and digital citizenship levels among 8 to 12-year-old children.
+They found that youngsters spend an average of 35 hours in front of digital screens for entertainment alone, which was 3 hours more than the global average.

 Kids and Social Media

 Despite the fact that 13 is the legal age that children can officially start using social media sites or apps, the study found that 85% of children are actively on social media, with 39% being highly active on these platforms: making and posting videos and photos, creating online profiles, chatting with other users, and buying and selling physical and virtual items.

 While the rise of digital media has allowed for easily accessible information, and a large variety of useful resources, there is a need to be aware of the impact of how digital media can affect the developing brain.
 Research in this area is still ongoing, but a general theme is clear: Prolonged and excessive use of digital media appears to lead to detrimental outcomes.